-The Nexmo Verify API allows organizations to implement two-factor authentication (2FA) in mobile apps.
+The Nexmo Verify service enables organizations to implement two-factor authentication (2FA) in mobile apps.
 Upon the 2FA challenge, a temporary verification code is sent to a mobile phone via SMS.
 And it is resent via an automated voice call if the user doesn’t enter the first code.
 The Nexmo Verify service offers passwordless authentication, allowing organizations to replace static passwords with single-use PIN codes.

 Passwordless Authentication Makes Good Business Sense

 Forbes estimates that over half a billion (that’s billion with a B) username and passwords have been leaked and stolen.
 So, the chance that one or more of your passwords is in the wrong hands is much bigger than winning the lottery.
 But what does this mean?
 How can we quantify the cost of stolen passwords to organizations?
 According to Ponemon’s 2018 Cost of a Data Breach Study, the “average cost of a data breach is $3.86 million.”

 This is why Nexmo believes that one of the best ways to implement passwordless authentication is using temporary, single-use, PIN codes.
 In fact, the overall market for Two-Factor Authentication is expected to reach $8.78B by 2023.
 This according to Market Research Future’s Global Two-Factor Authentication Market Research Report.